Throwing a party

 The Ham-Put is part of Winterfest in Amana, Iowa.

-In Iowa’s Amana Colonies, pigs fly in January during Winterfest, where people with strong arms compete in the Great Amana Ham-Put.
-Weaklings can heave wienies at the University of Okoboji Winter Games, on the other side of Iowa.
+Weaklings can heave wienies at the University of Okoboji Winter Games in January, on the other side of Iowa.

 Minnesota is too polite to do much flinging, but folks in International Falls do bowl turkeys during Ice Box Days in January.

-And if you’d rather push than pitch, head to the Upper Peninsula to compete in the Trenary Outhouse Classic in late February.
+If you’d rather push than pitch, there's a whole circuit of outhouse races in northern Michigan in February: in Sault Ste.
+Marie, Coopersville and Trenary.
 Prefer to pull?
 Compete in the Human Dogsled Races during Winter Festival in Houghton.

 In Iowa's Madison County, the town of Macksburg hosts the National Skillet Throw Festival each June.
 Participants hurl 3-pound cast-iron skillets at dummies dressed in overalls.
 There's also a parade and children's pedal tractor pull.

 But the champion in summer is the Iowa State Fair in August, which holds dozens of contests.
 The Des Moines fair holds a women's rubber chicken-throwing contest and a cow chip-throwing contest.